 5 Phenomenal Fruits For Dogs

-Along with vegetables, fruit is a fantastic addition to your dog's diet - whether you feed kibble or a balanced raw diet.
-Fruit provides high levels of vitamins, antioxidants, phytonutrients and fibre; important nutrients that lower inflammation in the body, which leads to better health.
+Along with vegetables, fruit is a fantastic addition to your dog's diet - whether you feed kibble or a nutritionally complete raw or homecooked diet.
+Fruit provides fiber, vitamins, phytonutrients, and antioxidants - important nutrients that reduce inflammation in the body and leads to better health.

 If there were Academy Awards for fruit, I think berries would win all the awards.
 Berries top the list for the amount of work they can do in the body.